-In addition, we considered provisions of other laws and regulations that do not have a direct effect on the non-statutory financial statements but compliance with which may be fundamental to the Trust's ability to operate or to avoid a material penalty.
-These included Alternative Investment Fund Managers Directive (AIFMD) and the Trust Deed.
+In addition, we considered provisions of other laws and regulations that do not have a direct effect on the non-stat utory financial statements but compliance with which may be fundamental to the Trust's ability to operate or to a void a material penalty.
+These included the Alternative Investment Fund Managers Directive (AIFMD) and the Trust Deed.